amirulaemann/Student_App/README.md

   - Calendar Reminder
     - Remind the student when the deadline of the task on the calendar
   - Chat
-    - Chat with other user
+    - Chat with other users

 **Properly define the screen navigation (routing) and components (presentational and container) implementation with a diagram.**